Powder Bed Fusion Additive Manufacturing: Powder Spreading and Bed Formation Stability Diagnostics

 Not sure which root cause applies to your process?

-Surface readiness measurement produces the type of numeric, traceable output that subjective visual methods cannot.
-If your quality system requires documented evidence of process control at each stage for NCR responses, CAPA files, incoming inspection records, or supplier audits contact angle measurement provides that evidence in a format your QA documentation already requires.
+Surface readiness measurement produces the type of numeric, traceable output that a subjective visual check of a powder lot cannot.
+If your quality system requires documented evidence of process control for NCR responses, CAPA files, incoming inspection records, or supplier audits, contact angle and surface energy data provide that evidence in a format your QA documentation already requires.

 What to Measure

-Why it matters: Indicates wetting behavior of powder material
+Why it matters: Indicates powder surface wetting behavior and detects moisture, oxidation, or contamination drift.

-When it is not enough: Requires controlled powder presentation
+When it is not enough: Requires controlled, standardized powder presentation for a comparable reading; not a direct measurement of spreading quality itself.

-How to interpret: High variability = unstable powder beds
+How to interpret: High variability relative to baseline signals an unstable or inconsistent powder bed condition worth investigating.

-When it is not enough: Sensitive to roughness
+When it is not enough: Sensitive to surface roughness; most useful as a comparative, not absolute, signal.

 Surface Energy Trends

-Why it matters: Reflects changes in powder surface state
+Why it matters: Reflects powder surface state changes, particularly oxidation, across reuse cycles.

-When it is not enough: Not a direct predictor of powder spreading quality
+When it is not enough: Not a direct predictor of spreading quality on its own; correlate against your own bed-formation outcomes.

 Validated Measurement Approach